Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Problem formulation and asymptotic analysis

 As noted by \citet{ZR24}, $P_{0,a}(Z)$ ``does not vary linearly along the length of a deformable channel, but instead decays exponentially with spatial oscillations,'' characterized by the complex ``wavenumber'' $\kappa$ in Eq.~\eqref{eq:Pa0_soln}.
 Notice, however, that the combined foundation model leads $\kappa$ to depend on $\gamma$ in a nonrescalable way (unlike in \cite{ZR24} or \cite{HPFC25}, wherein $\kappa/\sqrt{\gamma}$ is solely a function of $\Wor$).
 Figure~\ref{fig:kappa_effects}(a) shows the plot of the complex ``wavenumber'' $\kappa$ variation with $\Wor$ at three different values of $\gamma$.
 We also show the small- and large-$\Wor$ asymptotics, calculated as:

-Comparing these asymptotics to those obtained by \citet{ZR24} and \citet{HPFC25}, we observe that in the limit of $\Wor\rightarrow \infty$, $\kappa \to 1/\sqrt{\theta}$ instead of varying with $\Wor$ as reported in the earlier works for the case of a 3D axisymmetric tube and a 3D rectangular configuration.
-The novel behavior observed here, scaling with the parameter $\theta$, is clearly due to the combined foundation model used for the nearly incompressible 2D elastic layer bounding the fluidic channel.
+Comparing these asymptotics to those obtained by \citet{ZR24} and \citet{HPFC25}, we observe that in the limit of $\Wor\rightarrow \infty$, there are two different limiting behaviors for $\kappa$, depending on the combined foundation's parameters.
+When $\theta=\vartheta=0$ (pure Winkler foundation), we recover the asymptotics of \citet{HPFC25} for a 3D rectangular configuration.
+When $\theta,\vartheta\neq0$, however, the large-$\Wor$ asymptotics are controlled by $1/\sqrt{\theta}$, independently of $\Wor$.
+This novel behavior is due to the mechanics of the confined, nearly incompressible 2D elastic layer that bounds the fluidic channel, specifically the nonlocal pressure--displacement coupling arising in this configuration, which is properly built into the combined foundation model.
+This regime also allows for the possibility of extrema with respect to $\Wor$, since $\kappa$ saturates as $\Wor\to\infty$.

-Interestingly, unlike the previous works \cite{ZR24,HPFC25}, we also observe peaks in Fig.~\ref{fig:kappa_effects}(a) for specific values of $\Wor$, at each value of $\gamma$.
+Indeed, we observe peaks (maxima of $\kappa$) in Fig.~\ref{fig:kappa_effects}(a) for specific values of $\Wor$, at each value of $\gamma$.
+This behavior was not observed in prior work \cite{ZR24,HPFC25}.
 Following \citet{YCGR20}, we find an approximation for this value $\Wor_c$ by balancing the smallest terms in the denominator of $\Imag[\kappa]$ for $\Wor\gg1$.
 The value $\Wor_c$ approximately minimizes the denominator, thus approximately maximizes $\Imag[\kappa]$.
 We find that

 is within $5\%$ of the $\Wor$ values at which the peaks occur, for all choices of $\gamma$ shown.